mikerae/connect4/README.md

 Oscar has very concise code for basic game play and his structure was followed closely.

-Modifications were made appropriate to this projects scope.
+Modifications were made appropriate to this project's scope.

 ### Keith Galli's Work
 Neil Galli has produced a series of youtube walkthroughs for programming connect4.